-Those who have already booked the event, before June 29, will only be able to attend the event alongside any wishing members of the ACO club – an estimated 50-thousand spectators will attend the race.
+Those who have already booked the event, before June 29, will only be able to attend the event alongside any wishing members of the ACO club.

 The reason behind this concerns the evolving situation where government plans/rules looking at the gathering of large crowds at sports events are changing, as the event takes place later this September.

 Furthermore, there would be difficulty through regulating the sanitary conditions (hygiene, social distancing etc.) when bringing a large audience at Le Mans; according to the ACO, the 2019 race had an attendance reaching approximately 252,500 people over the main weekend.

 The current global health position has certain countries (like the UK and France) relaxing restrictions placed as the COVID-19 pandemic situation finds itself at less of a presence (in comparison to the previous months).

 Pierre Fillon, President of the Automobile Club de l’Ouest (ACO – organisers of the LM 24H) said: “At the 24 Hours of Le Mans this year, solidarity and responsibility will be more than mere words.